 - A few insects

 - Fruit seeds/pips/pits

 - Salted nuts

-- Give your hamster time to settle in before handling.
+- Give your new hamster plenty of time to settle in before you handle them

-- Let the hamster get used to your scent and presence near the cage.
+- Let the hamster get used to your scent and presence near their cage

 - Allow the hamster to crawl onto your palm — this may take several attempts.

-- Once on your palm, carefully lift it out of the cage and onto your palms.
+- Once your hamster is on your palm, carefully lift it out of the cage and onto your lap

 - Don’t overdo handling — little and often is ideal.

 And remember, there may be some nips and bites.
 Don’t take them as an offense or as an “I don’t like you!”
 They’re simply your hamster giving you some constructive feedback on how to handle them best.

 Go out there and add a hamster to your family… Go on!

 All it takes is one short trip to the pet store, and you’ll place your hands on the softest, tiniest buddy you’ve ever had!

 A hamster is a perfect pet, especially if you have kids or you don’t have enough time or energy to spend with more demanding pets like dogs and rabbits.

 Just remember what you’ve learned today and get the best possible hamster supplies (cage, house, food, water bottle, bedding, and toys) before you bring your hamster home!